eoos-systems/eoos-project-if-win32/README.md

 ###### 1.1.5.
 Install [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage/releases/tag/release-0.9.9.0) for code coverage report generation

 Allow the installer to set *Path*.
-Having OpenCppCoverage installed, you should sign out form and sign in to Windows to refresh the environment variables, and can check in CMD that OpenCppCoverage can be executed properly.
+After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```
 C:\> OpenCppCoverage.exe